 Message from the Director

-Brian Billings was appointed as Director in the Department of University Safety on May 1, 2017.
+Brian Billings was appointed as Director in the Campus Safety Services on May 1, 2017.

 I would like to thank you for visiting our website and I hope that your experience will be a pleasant one.
-The Department of University Safety strives to provide the highest level of service to our community and to provide the best in customer service.
+Campus Safety Services strives to provide the highest level of service to our community and to provide the best in customer service.

 You can contact our department to report a crime or to obtain general information by calling ext.
 3612 on any campus phone.
 In the event of an emergency, please call ext.
 4444.
 Our patrol office is open to serve the public, 24/7.